-Here Are All The Southern California Parents Involved In The College Cheating Scandal
+Here Are All The Southern California Parents And School Officials Involved In The College Cheating Scandal

 Following a national investigation, the Federal Bureau of Investigations charged 50 people Tuesday in an alleged college exam and admissions fraud scheme.
 Charges ranged from cheating on college entrance exams to paying bribe money to university officials, and involved eight highly selective colleges.